-Have no fear, my friends, RAW PECAN PIE is here.
+Have no fear, my friends, HEALTHY PECAN PIE is here.
 This vegan pecan pie is entirely raw.
 That means it’s gluten-free, no sugar added, soy-free, dairy-free, and paleo.
 In fact, this vegan pecan pie is made with only THREE ingredients (okay, four if you count salt).

 And they are so delicious, no one will believe how truly simple they are to make.

-What are Medjool Dates
+What are Medjool Dates?

 Whenever I use a recipe that calls for Medjool dates, I am often asked to clarify.
-Medjool dates are a fresh fruit rather than typical dates you buy in bulk.
+Medjool dates are a fresh fruit rather than dates you buy in bulk.
 This means you’ll typically find them in the produce section at the grocery store.
 Because they are not dried or processed like typical dates, they have a rich, caramel-like taste with a delicately soft texture.

-Medjool dates are one of my favorite fruit sweetener options as they are unprocessed, high in fiber, and add a deliciously creamy texture to any recipe.
+Medjool dates are one of my favorite fruit sweetener options as they are unprocessed, high in fiber, and add a deliciously caramelly texture to any recipe.
 If you can’t find them at your local grocery store, you can pick some up online here.

 For this recipe, it’s very important that you use Medjool dates over regular dates as they make up the bulk of the recipe.

-How to make Vegan Pecan Pies
+How to Make Mini Vegan Pecan Pie

-Step one – Soak the dates
+Step One – Soak the Dates

 Place the Medjool dates in lukewarm water so that they are fully submerged and soak for 30 minutes.
 This allows for the juiciest possible dates.